Full Belly Project

 The Full Belly Project Ltd is a non-profit organization based out of Wilmington, North Carolina, which designs labor-saving devices to improve the lives of people in developing communities.
 It was founded by Jock Brandis.

 Their main devices are the Universal Nut Sheller (UNS) and the Rocker Water Pump.

-The first device they designed, the UNS, was a peanut sheller but farmers started using it for other crops.
-The UNS is now used for coffee, jatropha, neem, and shea in 35 countries in Africa, Asia and Latin America.
-Since 2009, their research has been focused on designing a water pump.
-The dissolution of the organization happened in December 2020.
+The first device they designed, the UNS, started as a peanut sheller but was eventually used with other crops as well.
+It is now used for coffee, jatropha, neem, and shea in 35 countries in Africa, Asia and Latin America.
+From 2009 onwards, their research was focused on designing a water pump.
+The organization was dissolved in December 2020.

 Universal Nut Sheller

 Their primary objective was to increase the cost effectiveness of peanut agriculture as a means of sustainable development in those countries, through the development of affordable appropriate technology.
 There are an estimated half billion people across the globe in over 100 countries, primarily in the equatorial regions and particularly in Africa, dependent upon peanuts as their primary source of protein.

 The major limiting factor for growing peanuts has always been the time- and labor-intensive process of hand-shelling peanuts, a job usually relegated to women and children.
 Overcoming this technical obstacle has been a goal of agricultural research for some years.
 When Dr. T. Williams, senior research scientist at University of Georgia and an expert on all 15,000 cultivars of peanuts, was first approached by Jock Brandis, the project's engineer, he stated that an affordable peanut sheller is considered the "holy grail of sustainable development".

 The final design for the machine was completed in January 2005, and has come to be known as the Universal Nut Sheller.
 This relatively small, hand-powered device made from two pieces of concrete and a handful of metal pieces is able to shell at a rate of 50 kg of peanuts an hour.
 On average, an individual woman or child can hand shell 1.5 kg of peanuts in a single hour.
 Furthermore, one set of fiberglass molds can reproduce an indefinite number of machines.
 Raw materials for the machine include only half a sack of concrete and a few metal parts, which cost less than $50 US per machine.
 Maintenance is nearly zero, and a machine's lifespan is estimated at twenty years.

 Other versions of the UNS have been designed: